monsterwhat/JMusic/README.md

 JMusicClient is designed for easy installation and use by end-users.
 Pre-built executables are available in the [GitHub Releases](https://github.com/monsterwhat/JMusic/releases) section.

 *   **Windows Executable:** Download the `JMusic.exe` from the releases page.
 Simply run the executable to start the application.
 *   **Cross-Platform Uberjar:** Download the `JMusicClient-runner.jar ` from the releases page.
 Ensure you have Java 21 or newer installed on your system.
-You can run it via the command line:
+You can run it via the command line or double clicking it:
     ```bash
     java -jar JMusicClient-runner.jar
     ```